5 More Tested Positive For COVID-19 In Faisalabad - UrduPoint

 5 More Tested Positive For COVID-19 In Faisalabad

+Five people were tested positive for COVID-19 in the district during the last 24 hours

-FAISALABAD, (UrduPoint / Pakistan Point News - 8th Jan, 2022 ) :Five more people were tested positive for COVID-19 in the district during the last 24 hours.
+FAISALABAD, (UrduPoint / Pakistan Point News - 11th Jan, 2022 ) :Five people were tested positive for COVID-19 in the district during the last 24 hours.

-He said that total active cases in Faisalabad were 62 while 25,961 patients recovered so far from the disease.
+He said that total active cases in Faisalabad were recorded 66 and recoveries 25,976.

 He said that 200 beds were allocated at the Allied Hospital, 52 at the DHQ Hospital and 150 at Government General Hospital Ghulam Muhammad Abad for COVID-19 patients.

-At present, 16 patients were under treatment at the Allied Hospital, 4 at DHQ Hospitaland 2 at General Hospital.
+At present, 14 patients were under-treatment at the Allied Hospital, 4 at DHQ Hospitaland 2 at General Hospital.